LeToNode/Play2.0-CN-doc/production/ProductionDist.md

 The preferred way to deploy a Play 2.0 application is to retrieve the source (typically via a git workflow) on the server and to use either `play start` or `play stage` to start it in place.

-However sometimes you need to build a binary version of your application and deploy it to the server without any dependencies to Play itself.
+However sometimes you need to build a binary version of your application and deploy it to the server without any dependencies on Play itself.
 To do that, you can use the `dist` task.

 In the Play console, simply type `dist`: